Skip to main content

 How to build a saltwater sump for a 125-gallon reef tank

-A vibrant mixed-reef aquarium — yellow tang, anthias, clownfish and SPS/LPS corals — the kind of 125-gallon saltwater system a sump keeps stable
+A blue tang swimming over stony corals in a saltwater display — the kind of system a sump keeps stable

 On a freshwater tank a sump is a nice upgrade.
 On a 125-gallon reef it's the heart of the system.
-Everything that keeps corals and saltwater fish alive — the protein skimmer, the heater, your biological and chemical media, the return pump — moves down into a second tank under the stand, where it's quiet, hidden, and easy to service without your hands in the display.
+Everything that keeps corals and saltwater fish alive moves down into a second tank under the stand: the protein skimmer, the heater, your biological and chemical media, the return pump.
+Down there it runs quiet and stays hidden, and you can service all of it without putting your hands in the display.

 The payoff is stability.
 A reef hates swings, and 30-plus extra gallons of water in the sump buffers temperature, pH and salinity against every feeding and every evaporation.
 It also gives you the one thing freshwater never needs and saltwater can't live without: a place to run a protein skimmer.

 This is the build we'd put together for a 125 ourselves.
-Every part on the list is something you can pick up from us in Erie — and the few things we don't stock yet, we've flagged honestly so you know to ask.
+Every part on the list is something you can pick up from us in Erie, and the few things we don't stock yet are flagged honestly so you know to ask.

 Why a reef sump has chambers (and a freshwater one doesn't)